gpdowney/lightweightLSAT/pages/reason/flaws.md

 {% endcapture %}
 {% include details.html %}

 Notice: What are the chances your exact What If appears in the Correct Answer?
 Not nothing, but not high.
-Theres a vast range of possible objections; that's why you need to stay Flexible on ORGANIC Qs.
+Theres a vast range of possible objections; that's why you need to stay Flexible on ORGANIC questions.

 ## The Common Flaws {#flaws}